grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-email.md

 ## Next steps

-The Email contact point is ready to receive alert notifications.
+The email contact point is ready to receive alert notifications.

 To add this contact point to your alert, complete the following steps.